uisato/ableton-mcp-extended/README.md

-# Ableton MCP (Model Context Protocol)
+# Ableton MCP Extended

-A Python-based integration between Ableton Live and LLM assistants using the Model Context Protocol.
+A Python-based integration between Ableton Live and LLM assistants using the Model Context Protocol, with ElevenLabs integration and extended features.

 ## Features